mibrs/mibrs.github.io/_posts/23-02-21-Get-Started-With-Alice3-Part4.md

 ### Audio

 [This post](https://kidscoderepo.wordpress.com/2019/12/05/alice-3-audio-files-in-alice/) describes how to upload and use audio clips inside your projects.
-The Alice website contains a assortment of audio clips that you can download and then use in your projects.
+The Alice website contains an assortment of audio clips that you can download and then use in your projects.
 You find the folders with the content [here](https://www.alice.org/resources/alice-3-audioibrary/).

+Download the folders and then import some resources as shown in the post referred to above and use them with the audio blocks of Alice 3.

 ### Events